How to screen tenants

 Employer cannot be independently verified

-If the company does not appear to exist online, if the ABN is recently registered, or if calling the website number produces a different result from calling the application number stop and investigate before proceeding.
+If the company does not appear to exist online, if the ABN is recently registered, or if calling the website number produces a different result from calling the application number, stop and investigate before proceeding.

-eCourts returns tribunal history but assess it proportionately
+eCourts returns history but assess it proportionately

 eCourts is a public register and checking it is not a privacy breach.
 But a result is not an automatic decline.
 A bond dispute from 8 years ago is very different from an eviction order last year.
 Assess findings in context, document your reasoning, and be aware that using a past civil record as a blanket disqualifier could constitute indirect discrimination under the Equal Opportunity Act 1984 (WA) if it disproportionately disadvantages a protected group.
 The question is always whether this specific finding gives you a genuine and proportionate reason to decline.